StefanScherer/iruby-box/README.md

 IRuby box
 =========

-Install IRuby in an Ubuntu Trusty Desktop box.
+Install IRuby in a Vagrant box using an Ubuntu Trusty Desktop.

 Ruby kernel for IPython Notebook - https://github.com/minad/iruby